U.S. state: With the federal government

 Among the Article I enumerated powers of Congress is the power to regulate commerce.
 Since the early 20th century, the Supreme Court's interpretation of this "Commerce Clause" has, over time, greatly expanded the scope of federal power, at the expense of powers formerly considered purely states' matters.
 The Cambridge Economic History of the United States says, "On the whole, especially after the mid-1880s, the Court construed the Commerce Clause in favor of increased federal power."

 In 1941, the Supreme Court in U.S. v.
 Darby upheld the Fair Labor Standards Act of 1938, holding that Congress had the power under the Commerce Clause to regulate employment conditions.
-Then, one year later, in Wickard v.
+In 1942, in Wickard v.
 Filburn, the Court expanded federal power to regulate the economy by holding that federal authority under the commerce clause extends to activities which may appear to be local in nature but in reality effect the entire national economy and are therefore of national concern.

 For example, Congress can regulate railway traffic across state lines, but it may also regulate rail traffic solely within a state, based on the reality that intrastate traffic still affects interstate commerce.
 Through such decisions, argues law professor David F. Forte, "the Court turned the commerce power into the equivalent of a general regulatory power and undid the Framers' original structure of limited and delegated powers."
 Subsequently, Congress invoked the Commerce Clause to expand federal criminal legislation, as well as for social reforms such as the Civil Rights Act of 1964.
 Only within the past couple of decades, through decisions in cases such as those in U.S. v.
 Lopez (1995) and U.S. v.
 Morrison (2000), has the Court tried to limit the Commerce Clause power of Congress.